 There are many wonderful options all over the world for Peace, Conflict and Coexistence Studies minors to study abroad.
 Spending time abroad will allow students to gain an understanding of global perspectives and will provide an invaluable learning experience.
 This page contains information that will assist students in determining how to integrate study abroad into their Brandeis careers.

 Sample of Approved Programs with Peace Studies Coursework

-- Brandeis in The Hague (Spring and Summer) - The Hague, Netherlands
+- Brandeis in The Hague (Summer) - The Hague, Netherlands

 - SIT/ Serbia, Bosnia, and Kosovo: Peace and Conflict Studies in the Balkans - Belgrade, Serbia